email2sunilverma/SNotificationCenter/README.md

 # SNotificationCenter
-Project provides basic idea and approach to implement the NotificationCenter by using Pubs/Subs Pattern, and Observer design pattern
+Project provides basic idea and approach to implement the NotificationCenter by using Pubs/Subs Pattern, and Observer design pattern, this pattern oppose to create strong reference cycle because of weak reference of protocol.

 # HOW TO Use
 * Drag and drop the file **SNotificationManager** in your project